China is “leading” in the Democratic Republic of Congo

 Observers say the Trump administration could take advantage of the situation to pressure Kinshasa not to approve new acquisitions by Chinese companies.

-But Christian-Geraud Neema, a Congolese mining and policy analyst and associate fellow at the Carnegie Africa Program, said “the US does not offer a real, credible, and viable alternative to Chinese investments in the DRC.”
+But Christian-Geraud Neema, a Congolese mining and policy analyst and associate fellow at the Carnegie Africa Program, said “the US does not offer a real, credible and viable alternative to Chinese investments in the DRC.”

-Washington may want to prevent China from investing further in mines in the Democratic Republic of Congo, “but evict- ing existing mines is not feasible and that is not an option for the Democratic Republic of Congo,” Neema said.
+Washington may want to prevent China from investing further in mines in the Democratic Republic of Congo, “but evict- ing existing mines is not feasible and that is not an option for the Democratic Republic of Congo,” Mr. Neema said.

 Similarly, South China Morning Post Africa expert Jevans Nyabiage said that Chinese investors have established such a strong presence in the Democratic Republic of Congo that it is difficult to usurp their position.